Passive acoustic logic via topology-optimized waveguides: Wave-based mechanical logic

 The filtering process, realized by solving this Helmholtz PDE, generates a smoothed distribution variable $\theta_f$ from the control variable $\theta_c$, such that all features smaller than a designated minimum length scale, $R_\textrm{min}$, are eliminated.
 The downside of this, however, is that the Helmholtz filter gives rise to a significant grayscale design which doesn't have a clear physical interpretation, i.e., with many elements in the design domain that have $\theta_f$ values between $0$ and $1$.
-To mitigate this, a projection step is implemented to reduce the extent of the grayscale region based on the following hyperbolic tangent function\cite{wang2011projection}
+To mitigate this, a projection step is implemented to reduce the extent of the grayscale region based on the following hyperbolic tangent function \citep{wang2011projection}

 where $\theta$ is the output material volume factor, and the steepness parameters, $\beta$ (projection slope) and $\theta_\beta$ (projection point), govern the projection function.
 The goal is to apply a smooth step function that projects intermediate densities towards $0$ or $1$, with the steepness of the projection being proportional to the value of $\beta$.
 Specifically, low $\beta$ values facilitate gradual transition toward binarization, whereas high $\beta$ values enforce nearly binary distributions.
 A continuation strategy is typically required, wherein $\beta$ is gradually increased throughout the optimization process to maintain stable convergence while progressively rendering the design more discrete.
-Finally, the solid isotropic material with penalization (SIMP) method is employed as a final step to guarantee a binary field and ensure the numerical stability of the model.
+The projection function generates a nearly binary physical density field; however, it does not inherently specify the incorporation of material properties into the governing equations.
+To guarantee physically relevant penalization of intermediate densities and to uphold numerical stability, the solid isotropic material with penalization (SIMP) interpolation is subsequently employed on the projected field.
 The penalized material field is characterized by